get-convex/action-cache/README.md

 ### Defining multiple caches

 You can use the same component for multiple actions, or multiple versions of the same action.
-You can specify a custom `name` arugment to denote which cache you want to use, or change the name to start fresh, like `embed-v2`.
+You can specify a custom `name` argument to denote which cache you want to use, or change the name to start fresh, like `embed-v2`.

 If the return value changes, it is important to change the name so you don't get unexpected values.